 The tariff profiles tables are divided into two blocks covering (A) the domestic market access protection and (B) the protection faced in the major export markets.
 In part A, information on bound and applied duties is shown by duty ranges and by sectors.
 Information for agricultural and non-agricultural duties is shown separately.
-In addition, there are indicators on the occurrence of special safeguards and on tariff quotas.
-In part B, the trade diversification and market access conditions in the five major export markets are depicted. broken down into agricultural and non-agricultural products.
+In addition, there are indicators on the occurrence of special safeguards and on tariff guotas.
+In part B, the trade diversification and market access conditions in the five major export markets are depicted, broken down into agricultural and non-agricultural products.

 The third part contains the summary tables on anti-dumping actions, countervailing duties and safeguard measures.
-The new special topic presented on the fourth part is entitled "Aligning trade and tariff policies with sustainable development".
+The new special topics presented on the fourth part are entitled "Preferential rules of origin in international trade" and the second one is related to last year's special topic on NTM but focusing only on a specific set of products, "Non-tariff measures on 'green' and 'brown' energy products".